BG57387/Team-4/README.md

 <br/>

 <br/>
-<b>Query 1:</b> List out the number of races held at each location in descending order.
+<b>Query 1:</b> Write a query to list out the number of races held at each location in descending order.

 This SQL query joins the "Races" and "Facilities" tables based on the facility ID, calculates the total number of races for each facility, and orders the result set by the total number of races in descending order.
 It provides a breakdown of race counts for each facility, allowing for easy identification of locations with the most races conducted. <br/>
 <img width="809" alt="Screenshot 2024-03-27 at 11 09 25 AM" src="https://github.com/BG57387/Team-4/assets/150160324/a2cfa106-de51-46f4-b553-64e86982af0e">